TICKETS AND BOX OFFICE

 Q. Can I buy books for the authors visiting?

-A. Books will be on sale in our onsite Festival Bookshop
+A. Books will be on sale in our onsite through our Festival Bookshop run by Waterstones.

 Q. Is it just books?